Towards exact structural thresholds for parameterized complexity: Outline of Main Result

-The next step is to enforce that the solutions in $\scolorings_i$ are indeed the only partial solutions that can be attained on group $U_i$.
-By choosing the budget $\budget$ appropriately, we obtain an upper bound on the number of deletions.
-To obtain a lower bound, we construct the \emph{structure gadget}.
-This can be achieved by combining $(\ncols + 1)$-critical graphs with the \emph{arrow} gadget of Lokshtanov et al.~\cite{LokshtanovMS18}.
-An arrow simply propagates a deletion from one vertex $u$ to another vertex $v$ for free; if $u$ is not deleted, then $v$ is not deleted and the arrow does not affect the remaining graph.
+\subparagraph*{Structure gadgets.} The next step is to enforce that only the solutions in $\scolorings_i$ can be attained on group $U_i$.
+By choosing the budget $\budget$ appropriately, we obtain an upper bound on the number of deletions in $U_i$.
+To obtain a lower bound, we construct the \emph{structure gadgets}.
+These are built by combining $(\ncols + 1)$-critical graphs with the \emph{arrow} gadget of Lokshtanov et al.~\cite{LokshtanovMS18}.
+A (thin) arrow simply propagates a deletion from a vertex $u$ to another vertex $v$; else if $u$ is not deleted, then $v$ is not deleted and the arrow does not affect the remaining graph.